-Tales from a Shop Girl 2: Watching Friendship from Behind the Register
+Tales from a Gathering Place 2: Watching Friendship from Behind the Register

 Yesterday was officially our first day without a mask mandate.
 We’re one of the last cities to take this step and it’s been a long time coming.
 At Gather, it feels like people everywhere are finally coming out of the woodwork, shopping for summer clothes, buying that summer dress or pair of strappy sandals that they wouldn’t even consider before the year of pandemic isolation.